JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-hierarchy.md

 For example, here's what to do if you want to share code among native Linux, Windows, and macOS targets (`linuxX64`, `mingwX64`, and `macosX64`):

-1. In the shared module's `build.gradle(.kts)` file, add the intermediate source set `desktopMain`, which holds the shared logic for these targets.
+1. In the shared module's `build.gradle(.kts)` file, add the intermediate source set `myDesktopMain`, which would the shared logic for these targets.
 2. Using the `dependsOn` relation, set up the source set hierarchy.
-Connect `commonMain` with `desktopMain` and then `desktopMain` with each of the target source sets:
+Connect `commonMain` with `myDesktopMain` and then `myDesktopMain` with each of the target source sets:

     <tabs group="build-script">
     <tab title="Kotlin" group-key="kotlin">